Research and Teaching Areas

-Professor Nissenbaum has been the Director of the Leo T. Kissam Memorial Library and Professor of Law with Fordham Law since 2004.
+Professor Nissenbaum wasthe Director of the Leo T. Kissam Memorial Library and Maloney Library and Professor of Law with Fordham Law from 2004 to 2016.
 During this time he has taught the courses Trusts and Wills, and Decedents Estates while serving on various faculty committees.
 Before coming to Fordham, Professor Nissenbaum was the Law Library Director at Loyola Law School, Los Angeles, where he led courses in trusts and wills, and legal research and writing, chaired numerous committees, and advised student groups.
 He has previously worked at Cleveland State University as a Law Library Director and Associate Professor and at the University of Texas Law Library as Head of Reference Services and Lecturer in Law.

 - "Introductory Tour-William M. Rains Library- Part 2: Library Amenities" (with Patrick Meyer)(web based PowerPoint/video tour (January 2004).

 - "Introductory Tour-William M. Rains Library," (with Patrick Meyer) (web based Powerpoint/video tour)(lucy.lls.edu/tour)(2002).

 - "Origins of the Common Benefits Clause in Vermont and the Implications in the Context of Civil Union: A Post Baker v.
 Vermont Perspective" (in progress) (supported by a Loyola Law School faculty research grant).

 - "Computer-Assisted Legal Research" (chapter 22) & "Legal Citation Form" (chapter 23) in J. Myron Jacobstein, Roy M. Mersky and Donald J. Dunn, Fundamental of Legal Research, New York: Foundation (7th ed.)
 1998